- September 22, 2021

 - Categories: Lemon Law

 A “lemon” is a car, truck, utility vehicle, SUV, motorcycle, RV, or other vehicle type that is defective.
 Whether the problem started immediately when you drove the vehicle off the dealership lot or it began many months or even years later, the defect is chronic and ongoing, and a dealership can’t seem to fix it.
+If you’re experiencing such issues, it might be time to consult with adefective vehicle lawyer.
 From windows that don’t work to an engine that stalls, to radio problems or electrical defects, there are many types of problems that can render a vehicle defective.

 California Lemon Law states that your vehicle’s problems must be “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s warranty.
 Nonconformities significantly restrict the vehicle’s: